-10The Electric IRP and Progress Report are used to establish resource needs, inform11the development of PSE's Clean Energy Implementation Plan, and set up the12process for future Request for Proposals ("RFP") and acquisition of new13resources to meet customer needs.
-Meeting the needs of our customers is the14cornerstone of PSE's energy supply portfolio as we plan to deliver the most cost-15effective resource plan that maintains reliability while reducing carbon emissions16responsibly and consistent with state law.
+process for future Request for Proposals ("RFP") and acquisition of new resources to meet customer needs.
+Meeting the needs of our customers is the cornerstone of PSE's energy supply portfolio as we plan to deliver the most cost-effective resource plan that maintains reliability while reducing carbon emissions responsibly and consistent with state law.